EvgeniaBabulkova/git-katas-exc/README.md

 ## Completed Git Exercises

-This repository includes the following Git exercises:
+In this repository, I had worked on the following exercises:

 -   **Basic Cherry-Pick** (`basic-cherry-pick/exercise/`): Used `git cherry-pick` for specific commits.
 -   **Basic Stashing** (`basic-stashing/exercise/`): Applied `git stash` to save changes.